Copy Trading For Beginners

 • Copy trading can be done on most markets, including the stock market, forex market and crypto market.

-• The investor chooses how much risk he wants to expose himself to by selecting which traders to copy.
+• The copying trader chooses how much risk he wants to expose himself to by selecting which traders to copy.

-• It is always best to copy more than one trader to increase the diversification of your investment portfolio.
+• It is always best to diversify and copy more than one trader to lower risk.

 eToro USA